IanLondon/plot-bot/notes.md

 If we simplify and drop native bipolar coordinate drawing support, then the client/canvas only needs to know the Cartesian coordinates within the drawing area rectangle.
 The server can handle the conversion to bipolar and the drawing area bounds checking by itself.

-The client/canvas holds the present position of the robot's cursor as `plotBot.currentCartesian`.
+The client/canvas holds the present position of the robot's cursor as `virtualBot.cursorPos`.

+The client also has to remember to scale the "true" relative Cartesian coordinates to the canvas pixel size.

 ***